People

 Rhys Parfitt

-ImageI am an Assistant Professor in the Department of Earth, Ocean and Atmospheric Science (EOAS) at Florida State University.
+ImageI am an Associate Professor in the Department of Earth, Ocean and Atmospheric Science (EOAS) at Florida State University.
 I graduated with an Undergraduate Masters in Physics from the University of Oxford in 2010, and completed my Ph.D. in Atmospheric, Oceanic and Climate Physics from Imperial College London in 2014 under the supervision of Dr. Arnaud Czaja.
 Before coming to FSU in 2019, I briefly worked as a quantitative analyst at a hedge fund before joining the Geostationary Earth Radiation Budget project at Imperial College London.
 In 2016, I was then awarded a Weston Howland Jr. Postdoctoral Scholarship in the Department of Physical Oceanography at Woods Hole Oceanographic Institution.
 I am currently an Associate Editor for the journal Atmospheric Science Letters, and a member of the CLIVAR Climate Dynamics Panel.
 I am also leading the Bridge Initiative between EOAS and the Jim Moran College of Entrepreneurship.

 Outside of the lab, some of my hobbies include weightlifting, rugby, soccer, squash, trance and house music, travelling and poker.